AtomGraph/LinkedDataHub/README.md

   ### Notes

+  * There might go up to a minute before the web server is available because the nginx server depends on healthy LinkedDataHub and the healthcheck is done every 20s
   * You will likely get a browser warning such as `Your connection is not private` in Chrome or `Warning: Potential Security Risk Ahead` in Firefox due to the self-signed server certificate.
 Ignore it: click `Advanced` and `Proceed` or `Accept the risk` to proceed.
     * If this option does not appear in Chrome (as observed on some MacOS), you can open `chrome://flags/#allow-insecure-localhost`, switch `Allow invalid certificates for resources loaded from localhost` to `Enabled` and restart Chrome
   * `.env_sample` and `.env` files might be invisible in MacOS Finder which hides filenames starting with a dot.
 You should be able to [create it using Terminal](https://stackoverflow.com/questions/5891365/mac-os-x-doesnt-allow-to-name-files-starting-with-a-dot-how-do-i-name-the-hta) however.